openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects/changing-position.md

 // Move the dragged object to the location of the cursor, maintaining

-// the offset between the cursor&#039;s location and the location
+// the offset between the cursor's location and the location

 // of the dragged object.